 Plan your watering system for your garden

-Most crops don’t like overhead watering, and it increases the plant’s risk of becoming diseased.
+Most crops don’t like overhead watering, which increases the plant’s risk of disease.

-Aerating helps because lawns get compacted with use and mowing, letting weeds creep in.
-Aerating allows water and nutrients to penetrate your lawn promoting its health.
+Aerating helps because lawns can get compacted with use and mowing, allowing weeds to creep in.
+Aerating allows water and nutrients to penetrate your lawn, promoting its health.
 If you rent an aerator to do this yourself, make sure you mark your sprinkler heads so you don’t damage them.

 Aerate by making lots of holes (plugs).
 Allow the plugs to decompose and return nutrients back into the turf system.
 Mowing will break up the plugs.